Integrating Honeygain SDK with Windows .NET/C# applications

 Hgsdk.Mute();

-Disable logging for SDK service.
+Disables logging for the SDK service.
 Any log file is closed and writing to standard output is stopped.

 Function reference